AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ##### A.4.3 Implementing IDD with Chains

 The Frame dependency structure includes a mapping between Decode targets and Chains.
 The mapping gives an SFU the ability to know the set of Chains it needs to track in order to ensure that the corresponding Decode targets remain decodable.
-Every packet includes, for every Chain, the Frame number for the previous Frame in that Chain.
+Every packet includes, for every Chain, the frame_number for the previous Frame in that Chain.
 An SFU can instantaneously detect a broken Chain by checking whether or not the previous Frame in that Chain has been received.
 Due to the fact that Chain information for all Chains is present in all packets, an SFU can detect a broken Chain regardless of whether the first packet received after a loss is part of that Chain.

-In order to start/restart Chains, a packet may reference its own Frame number as an indication that no previous Frames are needed for the Chain.
+In order to start/restart Chains, a packet may reference its own frame_number as an indication that no previous Frames are needed for the Chain.
 Key frames are common cases for such '(re)start of Chain' indications.

 **Note:** Chains may be used for more than just realizing the IDD property.
 {:.alert .alert-info }